pfroud/DialPlus/README.md

 </p>

-The embedded copyright text is so amazingly long I have included it here.
+The embedded copyright text is so amazingly long I have included it below.

 >Part of the digitally encoded machine readable outline data for producing the Typefaces provided is  copyrighted © 2003 - 2006 Linotype GmbH, www.linotype.com.
 All rights reserved.
 This software is  the property of Linotype GmbH, and may not be reproduced, modified, disclosed or transferred without the express written approval of Linotype GmbH.
 Copyright © 1988, 1990, 1993 Adobe Systems Incorporated.
 All Rights Reserved.
 Helvetica is a trademark of Heidelberger Druckmaschinen AG, exclusively licensed through Linotype GmbH, and may be registered in certain jurisdictions.
 This typeface is original artwork of Linotype Design Studio.
 The design may be protected in certain jurisdictions.

-(Also, it was very hard to get Windows to let me copy the copyright string.
+(It was very hard to get Windows to let me copy the copyright string.
 I had to use the [`Get-FileMetaData`](https://gallery.technet.microsoft.com/scriptcenter/get-file-meta-data-function-f9e8d804) PowerShell script script by IamMred from the Microsoft Script Center Repository.)

 I replaced Helvetica Neue with [Raster Gothic](https://developer.pebble.com/guides/app-resources/system-fonts/#raster-gothic) from the Pebble SDK.